AFD-Net: Adaptive Fully-Dual Network for Few-Shot Object Detection: Introduction

-In this paper, we propose a novel framework for FSOD, namely \textit{Adaptive Fully-Dual Network (AFD-Net)}, as illustrated in Fig.\ref{fig:2}.
-Specifically, we extend Faster R-CNN by introducing three modules, \ie, Dual Query Encoder (DQE), Dual Attention Generator (DAG), and Dual Aggregator (DA) for separate processing of two subtasks, together with Adaptive Fusion Mechanism (AFM) for the acquisition of enhanced feature representations.
-DQE and DAG are designed for separate feature representations in two subtasks.
-Query features are encoded by DQE into two groups of RoI vectors, where each group is obtained following the guidance of AFM and is used for a particular subtask.
-In parallel with DQE, DAG encodes support features into class-attentive vectors with the same scheme in feature representation.
-DA performs separate model reweighting using two aggregators, where each RoI vector from query features is aggregated with each class-attentive vector from support features in each aggregator assigned the specific subtask.
-Finally, a R-CNN detector is applied to estimate the object location and category respectively, realizing separate decision making, spontaneously.
+In this paper, we propose a novel and intuitive framework for few-shot object detection, namely \textit{Adaptive Fully-Dual Network (AFD-Net)}, as illustrated in Fig.\ref{fig:2}.
+Specifically, we extend Faster R-CNN by introducing three modules, \emph{i.e.}, Dual Query Encoder (DQE), Dual Attention Generator (DAG), and Dual Aggregator (DA), for separate process of two subtasks in various key stages of FSOD.
+Besides, Adaptive Fusion Mechanism (AFM), guiding the design of DQE and DAG, is introduced for the acquisition of enhanced feature representations.
+Query features generated by backbone network are encoded by DQE into two groups of RoI vectors.
+These vectors contain meta information generalizable to detect novel objects within RoIs, and each group is utilized for a specific subtask.
+In parallel with DQE, DAG takes support images as input and encodes them into class-attentive vectors in the same scheme.
+DA, consisting of two aggregators for two subtasks, performs separate model reweighting.
+Each RoI vector from query image and each class-attentive vector from support set assigned the same subtask are aggregated in the corresponding aggregator.
+In this way, some meta features of query image informative for detecting novel objects would be activated.
+Finally, the aggregated features are fed into the R-CNN detector to estimate the object location and category, respectively, achieving separate state estimation, spontaneously.

-Extensive experiments on two public datasets in various settings show that despite its simplicity, our method outperforms existing state-of-the-art approaches by a large margin, which demonstrates its effectiveness.
-To summarize, the main contributions of this paper are three-fold: \begin{itemize} \item We propose a simple yet effective framework for few-shot object detection.
-To the best of our knowledge, we are among the first to solve FSOD by decomposing the processing of classification and localization.
+Extensive experiments on two public datasets, \emph{i.e.}, PASCAL VOC and MS COCO, in various settings, show that despite its simplicity, our method outperforms state-of-the-art approaches by a large margin, demonstrating its effectiveness and generalization ability.

+In summary, the main contributions of this paper are three-fold: \begin{itemize} \item We propose a simple yet effective framework for few-shot object detection.
+To the best of our knowledge, we are among the first to solve FSOD by decomposing the process of classification and localization.

-\item We further introduce three modules, \ie, DQE, DAG and DA, to perform decomposition in multiple components of our network, along with AFM for enhanced feature representations.
+\item We further introduce three modules, \emph{i.e.}, Dual Query Encoder, Dual Attention Generator and Dual Aggregator, to perform decomposition in multiple components of our network, along with Adaptive Fusion Mechanism for enhancing feature representations.